Help center Build/Edit Workflows

 • Your organization or workflow’s roles

-Users: In order to add or change task permissions, you must be an Administrator or a Full Member who has been given ‘edit’ access by your Administrator.
+Users: In order to add or change task permissions, you must be an Administrator or a Member who has been given ‘edit’ access by your Administrator.

 Common use cases for task permissions